stassa/nests-and-insects/README.md

 RPGs (CRPGs) such as Nethack, Angband, Moria and ADoM.
 From Roguelike CRPGs it
 borrows: hack-and-slash, dungeon-crawling gameplay; lethal combat; hunger mechanics; and a focus on exploration and experimentation with the game world.
+From TTRPGs it borrows: weird dice; tortuous terminology with Pompous Capitalisation; over-engineered rules; unclear motivation to learn yet another roleplaying system; and crunch Crunch CRrRUNCH!

 Reading the rulebook
 --------------------